Lung and Bronchial Cancer Outcomes

 When facing a lung and bronchial cancer diagnosis, the data matters.
 Moffitt is dedicated to education and transparency so that each patient may enter treatment with clarity, confidence and trust.

 The goal of any cancer treatment is to achieve the most favorable outcome while minimizing side effects and ensuring the best possible quality of life.
-On average, Moffitt’s lung and bronchial cancer treatment outcomes are nearly 2.5 times higher than the national average.
+On average, Moffitt’s lung and bronchial cancer treatment survival rates are nearly 2.5 times higher than the national average.

 The graphs below show the proportion of patients who survived one year and a minimum of five years after initial diagnosis, displayed by the stage of disease at diagnosis.